© 2025 Resilient River Communities

 Benefits

-Builds local capacity in river engineering and project management, supporting long-term resilience efforts.
+Builds local delivery capability in river engineering and project management, ensuring reliable, cost-effective delivery of future works.

 Adaptation & Resilience